-Whole-farm historic average revenue and expenses - The historic, average allowable revenue and allowable expenses generated from the farm operation, adjusted according to this policy, and stated on the Whole-Farm History Report.
+Whole-farm historic average revenue - The historic, average allowable revenue generated from the farm operation, adjusted according to this policy, and stated on the Whole-Farm History Report.

 Whole-farm history period - The five consecutive tax years prior to the lag year.